Eating more natural, whole foods can help lower your risk of heart and cardiovascular diseases

 Surprised to see this treat on the list?
 Well, dark chocolate earns a seat at the table with other expected heart-healthy foods.

-Dark chocolate is full of beneficial antioxidants called flavonoids, which can help improve blood flow and blood pressure by relaxing your blood vessels, says Zumpano.
+Dark chocolate is full of beneficial antioxidants called flavonoids, which can help improve blood flow and blood pressure by relaxing your blood vessels, reports Zumpano.
 They also fight cell damage.

 Choose dark chocolate products that are at least 70% dark chocolate to get the benefits.
 The higher the percentage, the more flavonoids.

-Remember, though, that dark chocolate should still be considered a treat despite its positives.
-Moderation is key given its saturated fat content.
+But remember that dark chocolate should still be considered a treat despite its positives.
+Moderation is key, given its saturated fat content.
 (In other words, don’t plan on dark chocolate being your main course at dinner.)

 Diet certainly isn’t the only factor for heart disease risk, but what you eat is something you directly control.
 You hold the power.
 “The choices you make every time you’re in the kitchen can make a big difference for your heart,” emphasizes Zumpano.